What is Code Enforcement?

 Overgrown Lots- A lot or yard is considered overgrown when weeds or rank vegetation is allowed to grow to a height of one (1) foot in height, or briars and trailing vines exceed ten (10) feet in length.
 This ordinance applies to any lot or parcel of land in a developed residential area or commercial area within the unincorporated portions of the county.
 This ordinance does not apply to bushes, shrubs or trees.

 How are complaints received?
 Code Enforcement responds to complaints from citizens, community groups and other agencies.
 Systematic inspections are also performed throughout the County in an effort to keep developing situations from becoming worse.
-An individual may register a complaint by calling the Richland County Ombudsman's Office at 803-929-6000 or Code Enforcement at 803-576-1864.
+An individual may register a complaint by calling the Richland County Ombudsman's Office at 803-929-6000 or by email at firstname.lastname@example.org .
 You are not required to give your name or provide any other personal information.

 How are complaints handled?
 A Code Enforcement Deputy will be assigned to investigate each complaint for its validity.
 Once this is established, a violation letter is posted on the property owner's door if no one is home.
 The property owner then has fourteen (14) calendar days from the date of notification to correct overgrown lots.
 Unlicensed and inoperable vehicles have thirty (30) calendar days to be corrected.
 Complaints are logged into our Code Enforcement database and rechecked during and after the above periods.
 Property owners should contact the Code Enforcement Deputy upon receipt of the violation letter.

 Note: Repeat violations that occur within any 12 month period can be issued a citation immediately and / or in the case of vehicles be towed at the owners expense.

 Extensions are granted on a case-by-case basis.
 Non-compliance results in a citation being issued, requiring a court appearance.
 In addition, vehicles in violation may be towed, and lots may be cleared and a lien placed on the property.